owenhilll/Tonight-Backend/README.md

 right now, mysql is running on server1 and is the primary datastore.
 It makes sense at the moment for cost purposes, but may need to be revisted and moved to a centralized approach in the future.

+# CI/CD
+Currently configured to update Server1 and restart service, using Github actions.
+Will need more configuration if additional servers are spun up.